jwonlee95/19_SwiftUI_App_Challenge/README.md

   ## Project 12 - Flashzilla

 It's an app that let creates cards and make learning stack of cards of them.
 Clicking a card will reveal the answer and swiping left if got wrong and right if got correct.
-It has timer set to 100 seconds to give litte pressure.
+It has timer set to 100 seconds to give little pressure.

 Learned
   - Gestures in SwiftUI
-  - Timer events (scenePhase to controll time when app is running on background)
+  - Timer events (scenePhase to control time when app is running on background)
-  - Special Settings for Accessibility (Differenciate without color, Voice Over)
+  - Special Settings for Accessibility (Differentiate without color, Voice Over)
   - UINotificationFeedbackGenerator (Vibrating the device on conditions)

  <img src = "https://user-images.githubusercontent.com/96804163/155855873-07a48320-c6b6-4118-87c1-890df2ee0356.jpeg" width=30% height=30%><img src = "https://user-images.githubusercontent.com/96804163/155855886-81fc13b5-2b6d-45de-9897-10bda25f3386.jpeg" width=30% height=30%><img src = "https://user-images.githubusercontent.com/96804163/155855904-a5ac0642-9c1c-439e-bbc9-7380a80728fd.jpeg" width=30% height=30%>